McGill-MMA-EnterpriseAnalytics/Crunchbase/Readme.md

 # Data:
 The data contains startups from crunchbase.
 The data is greatly unbalanced (In addition, alot of startups fail and are never reported on here).
 Startups have information such as amount raised, whether or not they are still operating, acquired as well as descriptions, categories.
 The folder also contains employee and investor data.

+# Objective
 The objective is to see if we can determine which startups will fail, which will be acquired/succeed and in what area of expertise they are in.
 These areas of expertise usually change over time.
 Ie. recently the verticals "Regtech" and "Digital ID" are becoming more and more popular.
 Given that there is no existing labels for these startups we can use semi-supervised algoirthms to label them ourselves.
 The purpose of crunchbase is for investors to get a glimpse at the most up to date startup data.
 Investors soemtimes have different definitions on trends, therefore this may serve useful in both predicting a companies relevance to an investors definition of a "vertical" as well as potential success.

 # Preprocessing: